nus-cs2103-AY1920S2/duke/docs/README.md

 The application allows users to create, store, and mark done multiple tasks.
 Other functionalities are also included.
 ### Quick Start
 To launch the program:
-1. Ensure that Java 11 or later version is installed on your computer.
+1. Ensure that Java 11 or a later version is installed on your computer.
 2. Download the latest `duke-0.2.jar` file from [this page](https://github.com/wardetu/duke/releases/tag/v0.2).
 3. Move `duke-0.2.jar` to a folder you want to use as the home folder for the program.
 *Note: the first time Duke runs a new storage folder will be created.
 The program data is stored in a `data.csv` file.